InnerPlant/.github/README.md

 7. **Contact Information**: Provide contact information or links to relevant communication channels (such as Slack) where users can reach out for support or ask questions.

 Remember to keep your README concise, well-organized, and easy to read.
+If you have a lot of documentation that won't fit in a README, consider creating docs in the [https://sites.google.com/innerplant.com/innerwiki/software](InnerPlant Software Wiki)

 ---